How to set up a company in Ireland

 5. Have a registered office address and business address

-The registered office address is the official legal address of your company.
+• The official legal address of your company.
 It must be a physical address located in Ireland and monitored regularly.
 It is common for this address to be with your accountant because important notices get sent here.
-Our registered office address service ensures your company complies with these laws.

 Want to set up a company?